-Gaia Discovery is an online lifestyle magazine designed to give people around the world an insight into sustainable development and tourism.
-It provides valuable information on people, destinations, adventures, eateries, spas, retreats, sports and environmentally-friendly activities.
-This goes beyond ecotourism operators to include urban hoteliers that are green in their efforts to uphold sustainability and social responsibility.
+Gaia Discovery is an online lifestyle publication designed to give people worldwide an insight into sustainable development and tourism.
+It provides valuable information on leaders, businesses, destinations, adventures, retreats, and environmentally-friendly initiatives.

 Provide independent information on sustainable living and tourism.

 Protect the environment, heritage and local communities through awareness generation and reader engagement.

 Influence industrialists, builders, hoteliers, manufacturers, investors and decision makers to care for the planet by adopting sustainable and ecologically-sound practices.

 Build greater consciousness within people to exercise ethical, socially responsible and environmentally-sound choices as to how they live and travel.